Free School Meals

 Free school meals are available to all key stage one pupils through Universal free school meals and also to pupils in receipt of, or whose parents are in receipt of certain benefits.

-To qualify, a parent/guardian must fulfil one of the following criteria (with effect from 01 April 2018):
+To qualify, a parent/guardian must fulfil one of the following criteria

 - Income Support

 - Support under Part 6 of the Immigration and Asylum Act 1999

 - The guarantee element of Pension Credit

 - A run-on of Working Tax Credit – paid for 4 weeks after you stop qualifying for Working Tax Credit

 Changes to the way free school meal eligibility checks are carried out from April 2019